davide-beltrame/medication-schedule-optimizer/README.md

 - **Francesca Dessalvi 3325685**
 ---
 ## Overview
-The **Medication Schedule Optimizer** is a tool designed to streamline medication scheduling for patients by avoiding harmful drug interactions and considering dietary constraints.
-By leveraging detailed drug interaction datasets and constraint-solving algorithms, this project aims to:
+The **Medication Schedule Optimizer** is a practical tool designed to simplify the process of creating medication schedules for patients.
+It helps avoid harmful drug interactions and respects dietary requirements.
+Using drug interaction data and a constraint-solving approach, the project aims to:

-- Provide optimal medication schedules tailored to individual patient needs and dietary indications.
+- Create personalized medication schedules based on patient prescriptions and meal times.
-- Minimize the risk associated with drug-drug interactions.
+- Reduce the risk of adverse drug-drug interactions.
-- Incorporate food-related constraints for drugs that require specific consumption conditions.
+- Handle medications that need to be taken with or without food.

-The overarching objective of this project is to assist healthcare professionals and patients in managing the challenges of complex medication regimens.
+The goal is to support healthcare providers and patients in managing complex medication plans more easily and safely.

 ## Directory Structure

-- `data/`: Contains the data files (`interactions_text.csv`, `drug_data_1.csv`), sourced from external databases, and the reduced working versions (`common_interactions.csv`, `common_drugs.csv`).
+- `data/`: Contains the drug interaction data files (`interactions_text.csv`, `drug_data_1.csv`) sourced from external databases, as well as simplified versions (`common_interactions.csv`, `common_drugs.csv`) for testing and debugging.
-- `inputs/`: Contains example patient prescription input files (e.g., `input.txt`).
+- `inputs/`: Includes sample patient prescription files (e.g., `input.txt`) to test the program.
 - `src/`:
-  - `main.py`: Contains the `MedicationScheduleOptimizer` class which orchestrates the solution.
+  - `main.py`: The main script that runs the program, containing the `MedicationScheduleOptimizer` class, which manages the entire process.
-  - `parser.py`: Parsing functions.
+  - `parser.py`: Handles the parsing of prescription inputs.
-  - `utils.py`: Helper functions for data loading, interaction modeling, scheduling, and output.
+  - `utils.py`: Provides helper functions for loading data, managing drug interactions, creating schedules, and formatting the output.
-- `tests/`: Includes unit tests and exploratory data analysis (`eda.py`) to understand dataset properties and structure.
+- `tests/`: Contains unit tests and exploratory scripts (`eda.py`) for analyzing and validating the datasets.

 ```text
 swe-project/